ministryofjustice/moj-frontend/docs/using-the-design-system.md

 ---
 eleventyNavigation:
-  key: Using the design system
+  key: Using the Design System
   url: "#"
   permalink: false
 ---